antoineBonninProjects/sentinel3-sral-demo/README.md

 ### Code structure

-The Python code is organized into:
+The Python code is splitted in packages:

-- tasks: A package to store tasks.
+- **tasks**: A package to store tasks.
 Currently, it contains only one task.
-- src: Custom code for our project, organized into packages by logical function.
+- **src**: Custom code for our project, organized into packages by logical function.
-- utils: Various generic tools, typically code that would be part of libraries installed via our conda channel or through git submodules.
+- **utils**: Various generic tools, typically code that would be part of libraries installed via our conda channel or through git submodules.

 More information available in the Sphinx doc.